zamfi/cca-programming-electronics-fall-2016-wednesday/hw/week4.md

 #### Array Practice

-1. Starting with the following code that we wrote in class, add an additional property to each circle: size.
+1. Starting with the following code that we wrote in class, add an additional property to each circle: `size`.
 Just as each circle has its own position, velocity, and color, give each circle a distinct size as well.

     You'll need another array for size, which you'll probably want to add values to in your `setup` function.
 Then use those values when you draw (and move!) the circles.

-    ```
+    ```javascript
     var x = [];
     var y = [];
     var vx = [];